 “Missing Green” MMPR (Season 2 – Episode 14)

 Early Power Rangers was not exactly well known for its three dimensional writing, but “Missing Green” is a surprising look into the guilt Jason has over Tommy losing his powers.
-Add that guilt to the possibility of his friends suffering the same fate?
-You’ve got one powerhouse of an episode.
+Add that to the possibility of his friends suffering the same fate?
+You’ve got one powerhouse of a story.

 “Rangers in the Outfield” Power Rangers Zeo (Episode 6)

-A lot of kid’s entertainment is pretty bad in terms of its treatment of women.
-Power Rangers is certainly not an exception but sometimes it hits it out of the park.
+A lot of kid’s entertainment is pretty bad with how it treats women.
+Power Rangers is certainly no exception but sometimes it hits it out of the park.
 When Tanya’s boyfriend sees her incredible skill on the baseball field he treats her like dirt.
 Tanya does not take it.
-Thankfully more shows, especially for children, are starting to learn something from episodes like this.

 “Instrument of Destruction” Power Rangers Zeo (Episode 12)

-Bulk and Skull are the comic relief of early Power Rangers, so to see one of the most emotional episodes centered on them sounds like it could be a recipe for disaster.
-However, Power Rangers has a strange tendency to make you feel things for characters you would never expect.
-I won’t spoil anything about this one, but if you aren’t a little misty-eyed?
-You aren’t human.
+Bulk and Skull are the comic relief of early Power Rangers, so to see one of its most emotional episodes centered on them seems like it could be a recipe for disaster.
+However, Power Rangers has a strange tendency to make you feel things for characters you wouldn’t expect.
+I won’t spoil anything about this one, but the end will leave you misty-eyed.

 “A Ranger Among Thieves” Power Rangers In Space (Episode 7)